kyma-project/community/concepts/eventing-code-guidelines.md

 ### Bad Practice

-**Example1**: Using backticks when referring to arguments in the method signature
+**Example 1**: Using backticks when referring to arguments in the method signature

 <details>
 	<summary>Don't</summary>